-Feature fusion at the input level is intuitive and straightforward, as each point from LiDAR can accurately locate its corresponding 2D pixels using the camera parameters.
-However, the accurate mapping between 2D and 3D is lost due to feature aggregation in both 2D and 3D backbone.
-Especially for deep layers, each voxel relates to a larger respective field, which has pixels that are far away from each other in the 3D space (e.g., car and background trees in Figure~\ref{fig:fusion_overview}).
-Ideally, one would like each voxel and its corresponding 2D feature patch to encode the same part of the physical world.
-However, there is no guarantee of such correlation in the network since 2D and 3D features are both involved with non-linear transformations and down-sampling.
-Naively assigning each voxel with 2D features that are semantically unrelated might cause confusion of the 3D backbone and consequently degrade the 3D detection performance.
+Feature fusion at the input level is intuitive and straightforward, as each LiDAR point can accurately associate with its corresponding 2D pixels using the camera parameters.
+However, the precise mapping between 2D and 3D is compromised due to feature aggregation in both the 2D and 3D backbones.
+This becomes especially pronounced in deep layers, where each voxel corresponds to a broader spatial region.
+Each region encompasses pixels that are significantly distant from each other in the 3D space, as exemplified by the car and background trees in Figure~\ref{fig:fusion_overview}.

+Ideally, one would seek to have each voxel and its corresponding 2D feature patch encode the same aspect of the physical world.
+Nonetheless, this correlation cannot be guaranteed within the network, given that both 2D and 3D features undergo non-linear transformations and down-sampling.
+The consequence of this misalignment becomes more apparent as stages progress deeper and query regions expand.
+Naively attributing each voxel with 2D features that lack semantic relevance might lead to confusion within the 3D backbone, consequently compromising the performance of 3D detection.

 We verify our hypothesis in Figure~\ref{fig:pathloss} (a).
 We closely follow the setting in prior-art Focals Conv~\citep{focalsconv-chen}, and alternate feature fusion from stage 1 to stage 4 as shown in Figure~\ref{fig:network_overview}.
 In this case, we use VoxelNet~\citep{voxelnet} with Focals Conv as the 3D backbone and ResNet-50~\citep{resnet} as the 2D backbone.
 Both the 2D and 3D backbones have four stages.
 We report $\text{AP}_{\text{3D}}$ (R11) score on KITTI~\citep{kitti}.
 As shown in Figure~\ref{fig:pathloss} (a), the model trained with shallow feature fusion at stage 1 outperforms the baseline with no fusion, demonstrating the benefits of camera features for 3D detection.
-However, the performance drops consistently when fusing features at deeper layers due to potential semantic mis-alignment between 2D and 3D features.
-We propose a novel training regularization to improve deep feature fusion in the sequel.
+However, the performance drops consistently when fusing features at deeper layers due to potential semantic misalignment between 2D and 3D features.
+We propose a novel training regularization to address this issue in the following section.